Beachmont station: Renovations

 The station was closed while additional platform repair work was performed from September 8 through November 25, 2008.
 On June 1–2, 2019, the 1995-added radio tower was demolished.

 The redevelopment of the Suffolk Downs site is expected to substantially increase ridership to and Beachmont stations.
 The developer has committed $20 million for transit projects, including modifications to both stations.
-The MBTA plans to construct a bus transfer facility at the station to replace or supplement Wonderland for North Shore bus routes.
+In 2021, the MBTA indicated plans to construct a bus transfer facility at the station to replace or supplement Wonderland for North Shore bus routes.